 The ELC Service Provider will maintain up-to-date child registration information on the Hive.
+Failure to comply may result in suspension of funding and/or termination of the ECCE Funding Agreement.

 The ELC Service Provider shall maintain appropriate records to enable verification by the Department or agents acting on its behalf (including Pobal) that the general terms of the ECCE Funding Agreement are complied with.
 In particular, such records will include an attendance register which clearly shows the dates, times and durations of attendance for each individually identified child for every day that the child is in attendance.
 Records of income and expenditure should be kept up to date and available for verification purposes.